intel/intel-devcloud-samples/container-workloads/openvino-dev-latest/developer-samples/python/yolo-v8/README.md

-## Overview: YOLO V8 Object Detection
+## Overview: YOLOv8 Object Detection

 This sample application demonstrates how a smart video IoT solution can be created using Intel® hardware and the Intel® Distribution of OpenVINO™ Toolkit to perform object detection with a pre-trained YOLO V8 model.
 This solution efficiently detects any number of objects within a video frame, specifically targeting known objects.